hackclub/camp/2016/playbook/session_3/experiments/examples_for_inspiration.md

 - Most of the examples already provided in the workshop weren't very original, that is, they closely resembled the workshop.
 - Many of the hackers didn't have projects that actually deviated from the original Dodge workshop we had, most of it was just different player sprites and enemies.
-- PR with the online game example wasn't merged in, so I'm pretty sure most of the hackers didn't see the example.
+- PR with the online game example wasn't merged in, so most of the hackers didn't see the example.
 Also, mentors didn't really see too many students looking at the examples.

 ### Conclusion

 Experiment was inconclusive - it failed based on the implementation - not many extra examples were found, and the example that could've been more helpful was not merged in.
-However, I don't think people were uninspired by today's workshop - seemed like most people were more into gamedev.
+However, people didn't seem uninspired by today's workshop - seemed like most people were more into gamedev.